top of page

 Premium dry cat food with 80% fresh meat and offal.
 Kibble is gently air-dried to preserve nutrients.
 The grain-free recipe contains a small amount of fruit and vegetables, with no preservatives, colourings or flavourings.

 Some would argue that the addition of carbohydrates allows cats to conserve protein for other vital functions, but it still seems unnecessary when they're efficient at utilising fat as one of their primary energy sources.
+The domestic cat has adapted in many ways, but their physiology remains the same.
+No amount of studies have proven otherwise, as we explore in the next example.

 An array of assorted grains and seeds, including corn, beans, peas, and rice.